trallard/Module-template-docs/docs/documentation.md

 > The following is meant as a more complete set of documentation than the QuickStart guide.
 If you have not yet completed the QuickStart guide it is recommended that you begin there - as it will provide the necessary steps to setting up your GitHub repository and transferring the source files.

-## ✨Software Requirements
+## ✨ Software Requirements
 In order to edit your Modules template website locally you will need the following pieces of software:

 * Text Editor
 * Git